 A suprapubic catheter is a way for you to get urine out of your body if you have trouble peeing on your own.
-A doctor puts a tube into your bladder through a cut that he makes in your belly.
+A doctor puts a tube into your bladder through a cut that they make in your belly.
 Your pee flows into a bag that's outside your body.

 Keep Up an Active Life